bakulev/AlgorithmicExercisesCSharp/TwinStrings/README.md

 2. *a1 = "dcba"* and *b1 = "abcd"*: We store No in index *1* of the return array because no amount of operations will move a character from an odd index to an even index, so the two strings will never be equal.
 We then return the array *["Yes", "No"]* as our answer.

+## Solution

+A **simple solution** is to run two loops.
+The outer loop picks a string and inner loop checks if there is a previously string which can be converted to current string by doing allowed transformations.
+This solution requires O(n2m) time where n is number of strings and m is maximum number of characters in any string.

+An **efficient solution** generate an encoded string for every input string.
+The encoded has counts of even and odd positioned characters separated by a separator.
+Two strings are considered distinct if their encoded strings are same else not.
+Once we have a way to encode string, the problem reduces to counting distinct encoded strings.
+This is a typical problem of hashing.
+We create hash set and one by one store encodings of strings.
+If an encoding already exists, we ignore string.
+Else we store encoding in hash and increment count of distinct strings.

 P.S.
 Feel free to correct this exercise for better view, performance or something else.